Sennydo/Sennydo/README.md

 ## Hi there 👋

+Looking to Learn a lot and posting my progress on Github

+Interested in many Disciplines in CS and out of CS
 <!--
 **Sennydo/Sennydo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.